SOCIAL IMPACT INCENTIVES (SIINC)

 Entrepreneurs receive financial rewards for achieving social impact

-As part of the B-Briddhi Programme, the SIINC model rewards high-impact enterprises that raise investment with premium payments of between 50,000 and 250,000 USD over up to 3 years, based on the social outcomes generated by their operations.
-In this way, positive impact is incentivized and the social performance of the enterprises becomes directly linked to their profitability.
-This, in turn, increases their attractiveness for investors, making it easier to secure growth capital and scale.
+As part of the B-Briddhi Programme, SIINC funding financially rewards high-impact enterprises that raise investment with time-limited premium payments of between USD 50,000 and 250,000 over a 3-year period.
+Funding is disbursed in phases based on verified social outcomes generated by their operations.
+In this way, positive impact is incentivised, and the social performance of the enterprises becomes directly linked to their profitability.
+This, in turn, increases enterprise attractiveness for impact investors, making it easier to ensure mission-aligned growth capital to scale.
 You can learn more about SIINC here.

 How you can apply

-• Have a business model that explicitly seeks to address social or environmental problems (or must demonstrate a willingness to shift their business model towards these aims)
+- You have a business model that explicitly seeks to address social and/or environmental challenges (or must articulate a willingness to shift their business model towards these aims)